fisnik-x/account-chooser/README.md

 ***Disclaimer**: I know that *Microsoft URL Rewrite Module 2.0 for IIS* exist, but, I also know that this module is not easy to use, therefore, I am proposing: IIS Mod-Rewrite by a third-party provider.

-## Contributing
+## ❤️ Contributing
-First off, thanks for taking the time to contribute! ❤️
+First off, if you reached this section, thanks for considering to contribute!

 All types of contributions are encouraged and valued.
 If you know ways to improve anything in this project do not hesitate.
 The community looks forward to your contributions. 🎉